Academic Search Complete

 Academic Search Complete (ASC) is a full-text, multi-disciplinary database.

-This is a good database to use for a research assignments that require locating magazine and journal articles.
+This is a good database to use for research assignments that require locating magazine and journal articles.

 To access Academic Search Complete, click on the Databases tab in the upper left corner of the library homepage (www.lib.lsu.edu).
 After doing this, choose to select By Title "A" or look under Frequently Used Databases and click on Academic Search Complete.